 What I did find was a Teensy LC purple edition in a fiber grocery tote that I scored in some swag bag at a computers conference (both the board and the bag).
 This… this is my San Francisco life.

 Teensy uses the Arduino IDE and libraries.
-They mostly don’t get in the way of writing normal C++, except for egregious newbie mistakes designed into the Arduino library like min/max macros.
+They mostly don’t get in the way of writing normal C++, except for egregious novice mistakes designed into the Arduino library like min/max macros.
 The libraries are extended with additional calls by Teensy.
-These saved my bacon this time, because they include
+The Teensy-specific extensions saved my bacon this time, because they include

 analogWriteFrequency and less critically